RobotLocomotion/drake/doc/_pages/getting_help.md

 (``helper command in monospace``):

 * Operating system (e.g., Ubuntu Noble 24.04 or macOS Sequoia)
-* Installation method (e.g., pip, apt, binary tar.gz, docker image, or rebuilding from source)
+* Installation method (e.g., pip, apt, binary tar.gz, or
+  rebuilding from source)
 * Language you are using (C++ or [Python](/python_bindings.html))
     * If using C++: